mullerdavid/ctf_writeups/cyberquest23/where_to_meet/WRITEUP.md

 # Nmap

-Scanning the host reveals tcp port 10333 and 10334 that possibly belongst to the challenge.
+Scanning the host reveals tcp port 10333 and 10334 that possibly belongs to the challenge.

 ```
 Nmap scan report for 10.10.2.12